alberttheprince/rpemotes-reborn/README.md

 A partial archive of the docs can be found here: https://web.archive.org/web/20231218223552/https://docs.rpemotes.com/

-Unfortunately some pages are missing.
+Unfortunately, some pages are missing.

 # <div align="center">RPEmotes 🏋️</div>